 The Nintendo Switch OLED costs $350 / £309 / AU$539, with a release date set for October 8, 2021.
 That's $50 / £30 / AU$90 more than the original Switch was priced at, which cost $300 / £279 / AU$449.

 Nintendo Switch OLED pre-orders are now live.
 Releasing on October 8, 2021, the Switch OLED brings some much-needed upgrades to the popular hybrid console.
 You get a 7-inch OLED screen, a better kickstand and speakers, plus 64GB of internal storage.

 Nintendo has confirmed the Switch OLED will be available from October 8, but stock is likely to be limited due to the ongoing global semiconductor shortage.
 This has impacted both the PS5 and Xbox Series X consoles since they launched in November 2020, so you might want to pre-order Nintendo's console or risk missing out.

 Nintendo Switch OLED vs Nintendo Switch: design

 The Nintendo Switch OLED looks similar to the original Switch and its 2019 refresh.
 It has removable Joy-Cons, the same button layout, and even comes in the familiar bright Neon Blue and Red color scheme.

 However, the version you'll see most online in the run-up to the Switch OLED's release is the new White version.
 This more sedate, grown-up color scheme is the sort of garb we expected to see the rumored Nintendo Switch Pro dressed up in.
-It may not be the Nintendo Switch Pro, but this is the closest we'll get for now and many of the leaks surrounding the Pro line up here.
+It may not be the Nintendo Switch Pro, but this is the closest we'll get for now, and many of the leaks surrounding the Pro are found in this redesign.